I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 Bitter replies may be valid to some degree, but they do not ameliorate the situation.

-Take the following quiz.
-It consists of a range of 20 key questions that reflect the required knowledge in some important topics in mathematics typically taught to junior-level high school students.
+Here is a range of 20 key questions (and their solutions) that reflect the required knowledge in some important topics in mathematics typically taught to junior-level high school students.

 Comments on each solution will provide you with a snapshot of your overall understanding.

-It may also be a good idea for your child to take the quiz to highlight questions that you both competently attempted.
+It may also be a good idea for your child to work on these questions to highlight areas that you both competently attempted.

 But don’t despair if your score is not as high as you expected.
-Attempt the quiz with its intended purpose, to be a fun and informative way of illustrating basic mathematics.
+After all, these questions are supposed to be a fun and informative way of illustrating basic mathematics.

 Note: You may use a calculator to assist you.

-When you finish the quiz, go through the worked solutions provided.
+When you finish solving the problems, go through the worked solutions provided.

 This will really make you feel that you are back at school.